allison-johnson/sinatra-practice-it/notes.md

 - show page for individual question (by id)
 - show page for individual student (by id)
 - index page for questions links to individual show page for each question
+- index page for topics links to individual show page for each topic